aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

 Gets the image format of the ole object.
-[ImageOrPrintOptions.getImageType()](../../com.aspose.cells/imageorprintoptions\#getImageType--).
+See [ImageOrPrintOptions.getImageType()](../../com.aspose.cells/imageorprintoptions\#getImageType--).

 **Returns:**
 int